 The PB can also be used as A/D converter inputs.
 The A/D function will be described later.
-There is a PWM function shared with PD0.
-If the PWM function is enabled, the PWM signal will appear on PD0 (if PD0 is operating in output mode).
-Writing "1" to PD0 data register will enable the PWM output function and writing "0" will force the PD0 to remain at "0".
-The I/O functions of PD0 is as shown.
+There is a PWM function shared with PD0/PD1.
+If the PWM function is enabled, the PWM0/PWM1 signal will appear on PD0/PD1 (if PD0/PD1 is operating in output mode).
+The I/O functions of PD0/PD1 are as shown.